 The first factor is Interest.
 Your ad interests are based on a combination of factors, including who you follow, the kinds of blog posts or articles you like or comment on, share, and other platforms and apps you share from your website.
 Since Instagram is part of Facebook, it pulls data from there too.

 The second factor is Timeliness.
 Said, there is a priority for more recent content over older content on your website.

 The main takeaway for brands is a need to be sharing content that engages regularly.

 Create Authentic Posts on Social Media

-When you plan your content calendar, experts say that only 20% of your content should be promotional.
+Experts say that only 20% of your content should be promotional when you plan your content calendar.
 The rest should be focused on telling your brand’s story to share with the world and industry.